redhat-developer/gitops-operator/docs/OpenShift GitOps CLI User Guide.md

       ```
       # oc config set-context --current --namespace openshift-gitops
       ```
+  4. Set the following environment variables to override the argocd component names
+     ```
+     # export ARGOCD_REPO_SERVER_NAME=openshift-gitops-repo-server
+     ```
-  4. Validate that you are able to run `argocd` commands in core mode by executing the following command to list all Applications.
+  5. Validate that you are able to run `argocd` commands in core mode by executing the following command to list all Applications.
       ```
       # argocd app list --core
       ```